WUSTL-Biol4220/home/labs/lab_14.md

       ['c', 'c', 'a', 'c', 'c', 'g', 'a'] ]
 ```

+For the four nucleotides ('a', 'c', 'g', and 't'), each in turn, print out all row-column index pairs that correspond to a given nucleotide.
 For example, the output for nucleotide `t` would appear as
 ```
 't' : (0,3), (2,3), (4,1), (5,0)
 ```

 This problem can be solved in multiple ways.
 One way is to use three nested for-loops, with an if-statement in the innermost loop.

 **Problem 2.** Write a Python script that prints all integers between the values of 1 and 100 that are evenly divisible by 2 but are *not* divisible by 3.
 The easiest way to solve this problem will use a for-loop, 1 or 2 if-statements, and the modulus (`%`) operator.